How to Be Culturally Conscious Within Autism Therapy

 “Kids interact with nonjudgmental mindsets.
 They enjoy a person’s company; not because of the color of their skin or the things that they do, but just because they enjoy being around them,” said Brianna.
 “It’s really cool to not only teach these kids skills, but to expose them to a multitude of opportunities to learn from the personal experiences of their therapists.”

 One of Brianna’s favorite stories is when a family told her how meaningful it was that the Dublin center was so diverse.
 Their child, who is biracial, had the opportunity to have a therapist who looks like her mom, another who looks like her dad, and Brianna as her BCBA, who the mom said looked like her daughter.
-They were happy to have males and females of different cultures to help shape who their child is as an individual.
+They were happy to have clinicians of different cultures and genders to help shape who their child is as an individual.